3 Reasons Buyers Resist Using Should-Be Cost Models

 - Buyers are uncomfortable with how to negotiate using the models.
 Negotiating on price is straight forward; negotiating with detailed cost breakdowns and cost models becomes more complex because:

-- Buyers are dealing with supplier confidential information
+- Buyers are dealing with suppliers’ confidential information

 - Supplier cost structures will be different based upon the equipment they use and other factors

-We have seen clients use the following methods to assist buyers in becoming more confident when negotiating:
+We have seen clients use the following methods to assist buyers in becoming more confident when negotiating with cost models:

 - Lead by example.
-Mangers demonstrate by leading a negotiation and then observe the buyers as they negotiate with should-be models for the first time.
+Managers demonstrate by leading a negotiation and then observe the buyers as they negotiate with should-be models for the first time.

-- Ensure buyers understand how models have been built and how to negotiate effectively.
-APD offers training configured to client specific needs.
+- Ensure buyers understand how models have been developed and how to use them to negotiate effectively.

 We have found that buyers are more likely to use cost models when they are involved in model design, obtain assistance with the workload implications and receive skills training on how to negotiate with the models.